eduardo305/news-wrapper/README.md

 |----------|---------|-------------------|
 |`query`   |*string* | 'Any search query'|

 The argument `query` is optional.
-In case nothing is passed, the method will retrieve all headlines available for all sources.
+In case nothing is passed, the method will retrieve [Techcrunch](https://techcrunch.com/) available headlines.
 In case more than one sourche is needed, you can add a string separated by commas, like 'cnn,techcrunch,bbc' for example.

+Default: Techcrunch.

 **Example**